How to Set up Tent on the Beach

 It is summer and you, together with the whole family, have planned on spending days and maybe nights on the beach with a tent, and now you’re right there, asking yourself how you can possibly set your tent up.
 When camping, one will need to know all about tents and ways to keep it warm, especially on the beach where the brutal summer heat and warm beach wind transform to a really cool breeze at night.
 Tent camps on the beach sound exciting, but it can be kind of distressing, too.
 Still, they can be a great experience of a lifetime.

 Tents can easily be set up anywhere, but not too easy on the beach.
-You see, the beach is a sea of sand and as what many of you may know, tents stand with the help of solid, hard ground.
-Sand, on the other hand, is fine and smooth, making it hard to be used as foundation of tents.
+You see, the beach is a sea of sand and as many of you may know, tents stand with the help of solid, hard ground.
+Sand, on the other hand, is fine and smooth, making it hard to be used as the foundation of tents.
 Fortunately, that problem can be the solution.
 You can use the sand to your advantage.
-Here are some tips on you how to easily set up a tent on the beach.

 Adjust the tightness

 What you need on a beach camp are all on the beach!
 Beach winds are supposed to be relaxing, not devastating.
 In times when strong winds get a little bit tougher though, you’ll need more than just sand.
 You’ll need water, too.
 Grab a bucket, fill it with water, and put just a little amount of water to the sand inside the bags.
-Also, put water to the holes where the sand bags are buried.
-The water will make the sand bags heavier and will, therefore, hold your tent better.
+Also, put water in the holes where the sandbags are buried.
+The water will make the sandbags heavier and will, therefore, hold your tent better.